jivers-ucsd/ECE-229-Project---Group-7/README.md

 ## Runing the code
 ### Scraping
 1. Make sure <code>scraping/users.txt</code> is up to date with desired user list.
-Each line in the user list must be in the format "<Genre> <type> <user>". <Genre> is the family or type of user content (analysis is grouped by this genre!!), such as cooking or gaming.  <type> can be 'u' for user, 'p' for playlist or 'c' for channel. <user> is the username the content creator uploads to YouTube under.
+Each line in the user list must be in the format "Genre type user>.
+'Genre' is the fa mily or type of user content (analysis is grouped by this genre!!), such as cooking or gaming.
+'Type' can be 'u' for user, 'p' for playlist or 'c' for channel.
+'User' is the username the content creator uploads to YouTube under.

 2. Run <code>scraping/run_get_video_links</code> to get links to 100+ videos for all the users in <code>scraping/users.txt</code>